 - Review Life and LTD plan types for language describing pre-existing conditions and exclusions.

 Newly hired employees must enroll within 31 days of the date they become eligible.
-When hired, the employee will receive a package of enrollment materials, including instructions on how to enroll.
+Upon hire, the employee will receive a package of enrollment materials, including instructions on how to enroll.
 The effective date of coverage is the employee's date of hire.
 If the participant is disabled and away from work on the date coverage would begin, coverage will take effect on the day the participant returns to work.
 Coverage for enrolled dependents will take effect on the same date as the participant's coverage start date or as of the date the dependent becomes eligible for coverage.

 An Open Enrollment period is held every fall, during which all eligible employees can enroll in, change or drop coverage.
 Changes are effective on January 1 following the Open Enrollment period.
 Information, including instructions on how to enroll, will be provided during the Open Enrollment period each year.

-Changing Coverage (Qualified Status Changes)
+Changing Coverage (Qualified Life Event Changes)